-The National Board for Certification in Occupational Therapy, 800 S. Frederick Avenue, Suite 200, Gaithersburg, MD 20877-4150, (301) 990-7979, develops the examination to certify the attainment of an entry-level knowledge base for practice.
-In order to be eligible to take the certification exam the student must graduate with a master of science degree in occupational therapy, meet all the requirements of the college curriculum and successfully complete all fieldwork requirements of the college prior to taking the exam.
+The National Board for Certification in Occupational Therapy, 12 S. Summit A, Suite 100, Gaithersburg, MD 20877-4150, (301) 990-7979, develops the examination to certify the attainment of an entry-level knowledge base for practice.
+In order to be eligible to take the National Board for Certification in Occupational Therapy exam, the student must graduate with a master of science degree in occupational therapy, meet all the requirements of the college curriculum and successfully complete all fieldwork requirements of the college.
+The student is responsible for pursuing certification through the National Board for Certification of Occupational Therapy.
 All fieldwork must be completed within two years of completion of the didactic coursework for the program.
 When a felony or illness is considered a potential danger to the public, an applicant may be questioned by the certification board.
+A felony conviction may affect a graduate's ability to sit for the NBCOT certification exam.